Landlord information and advice

 This applies to anyone who rents out residential furnished (or part furnished) homes.

-From October 2015, all private landlords must ensure that:
+All private landlords must ensure that:

 - at least one smoke alarm is installed on each floor of the property

 - a carbon monoxide detector is installed in every room which contains a solid fuel burning appliance

 Landlords who do not comply with the regulations face a fine of up to £5,000.
 This legislation is enforced by our Housing Standards Team.

 We take part in the Landlord Accreditation Scheme administered by the National Landlords Association (NLA).

 The University of Cumbria require landlords to become accredited before advertising their properties to students on the university website.

 Any landlord can become accredited with the NLA.
 Landlords can opt into a NLA membership package that suits their needs.